-The koesister is a sweet and spicy delicacy that is a taste of home for many locals and now there’s a special day dedicated to it.
+The koesister is a sweet and spicy delicacy that is a taste of home for many Cape Town locals and there’s a special day dedicated to it.

 What’s the difference between a koesister and a koeksister?